Elegant Haller table clock from the 1930s

 Description

-Haller desk clock from the 1940s with a rectangular walnut veneer case, without a dial; The hands and Arabic numerals are made of brass with subtle chrome finishes, applied directly onto the case, which also features two holes for winding the mechanism.
+Haller desk clock from the 1940s with a rectangular walnut veneer case, without a dial; the hands and Arabic numerals are made of brass with slight chrome plating, applied directly onto the case, which also features two holes for winding the mechanism.

 Access to the mechanism is possible through the back door, where the Haller A. G. brand can be found.